-Not only did she post reviews, she also created some very unusual pairings for each of these wines that we’ll be sharing when each of the 2020 vintages are released: Stewed Greek Lamb with Rhapsody Pinot Blanc; a Shrimp & Mediterranean Farro Salad with Prelude Rosé of Pinot Noir; and Dill Pickle Popcorn (!?!?) with Helios Seyval Blanc!
+Not only did she post reviews, she also created some very unusual pairings for each of these wines that we’ll be sharing when each of the 2020 vintages are released: A Creamy, Greek-Inspired Lamb with Rhapsody Pinot Blanc; a Shrimp & Mediterranean Farro Salad and a NEW Grilled Ahi Tuna Nicoise Salad with Prelude Rosé of Pinot Noir; and Dill Pickle Popcorn (!?!?) with Helios Seyval Blanc!

 Here’s what she thought about the wines:

 For those who enjoy a full-bodied wine with lots of minerality, the Rhapsody Pinot Blanc is for you.
 The first sip is so flavorful it will leave you speechless…and then you will quickly realize how phenomenal a well-made white wine can be.